tezos-checker/checker/docs/spec/liquidation-auction.rst

 there is at least one queued slice, we start an auction.

-Our aim is to take a prefix of the ``queued_slices`` queue which contains exactly the below amount of tez:
+Our aim is to take a prefix of the ``queued_slices`` queue which contains exactly this amount of tez:

 ::